Name Change in West VirginiaPage Overview

 If you're not a citizen of the United States, you'll need to take all necessary documents to prove your legal status in addition to the identity and residency proofs.

-To change your name on your registration, complete the Application for Duplicate Registration Card.
+To change your name on your registration, complete the Application for Duplicate Registration Card, Decal, or Plate & Change of Address (Form DMV-32-TR).

 You'll need to state why you're making a name change, and mark the box that specifies you only want a duplicate registration card.
 Be prepared to provide automobile insurance information.